zkamil/movies-database/README.md

 2. run 'npm run client-install' to install client side dependencies
 3. run 'npm run dev'
 Browser will open with http://localhost:3000/.
-We can with the Movie Database MVP
+We can now use the Movie Database MVP